Cyclone Nisarga makes landfall near Alibag, will pass through Mumbai-Thane in next 3 hours

 "The right side of the wall cloud passes through coastal region of Maharashtra, mainly the Raigad district.
 It will gradually enter into Mumbai and Thane districts during the next three hours," the IMD said in a statement.
 The wind speed of the cyclone is currently 100-110 kilometres per hour, it added.

-"Due to the impact of the gusting winds, many trees and electric poles fell down in Shrivardhan as well as in Alibaug," district collector Nidhi Choudharysaid.
+"Due to the impact of the gusting winds, many trees and electric poles fell down in Shrivardhan as well as in Alibag," district collector Nidhi Choudhary said.

 She said 13,541 people have been shifted to safer places so far.
 "We have identified 62 villages in the radius of five kilometres near the coastline (in Raigad) and are taking extra precautions there," the collector said.
 She appealed to people to stay indoors until Thursday morning for their own safety.